Mikegdro/PortfolioFrontend/README.md

 ## Connectivity

 It'll connecto to my API backend, which has a PostgreSQL connection with tables and information about my professional carreer.

+## Design

+I've used an AI, named GalileaoAI